Atomic interferometer based on optical tweezers: Applications

 We suggest a different approach to measuring $G$ using tweezer atom interferometry.
 Our approach, shown in Fig. \ref{fig:Big_G_exp}, benefits from the ability to position the atoms near a test mass for a long duration, in a geometry that eliminates the effect of earth's gravitational field.
 We propose using a $\sim 253$kg tungsten source mass, which is shaped as sphere with a radius of 20cm cut at an angle of $141^\circ$.
 This shape was designed to avoid clipping the tweezers' Gaussian beams.
 The atomic wave packets in the two arms of the interferometer are positioned in a plane perpendicular to earth gravity that also contains the center of the cut sphere.
 This configuration cancels out the effect of Earth's gravitational potential in the interferometric measurement without a need for a dual interferometer setup.
 The wave packets will be placed at distances of 1 mm and 50 mm away from the center of the cut sphere, where the latter should be as large as possible.
 The experiment can be conducted with and without the source mass to eliminate systematic deviations.

 The interferometer sequence begins by splitting the atomic wave packet and moving the two tweezers to the two positions.
 The wave packets are held in these positions for a duration $T$ before moving back and recombined.
 The fringe scan can be done by changing the duration $T+\Delta T$, with $|\Delta T| < 20$ms. For $T=10$ sec, the phases accumulated by $^{40}$K atoms due to the sphere's gravitational potential are $\sim 798$ rad and $\sim 615$ rad for the short and long distances, respectively.
-With the estimated phase uncertainty of scenario no. 3 (see Tables \ref{tab:experiments} and \ref{tab:noise2}), and given that all the experimental parameters are known with high enough precision, G could be determined with a relative accuracy of $\sim 2.2 \cdot 10^{-5}$.
-A longer probing duration of $T=60$ sec (scenario 4) can reduce the uncertainty to $\sim 1.6 \cdot 10^{-5}$, and accumulation of data beyond one day can push this value even further.
+With the estimated phase uncertainty of scenario no. 3 (see Tables \ref{tab:experiments} and \ref{tab:noise2}), and assuming that all the experimental parameters are known with high enough precision, G could be determined with a relative accuracy of $\sim 1.3 \cdot 10^{-5}$.
+A longer probing duration of $T=40$ sec (scenario 5) can reduce the uncertainty to $\sim 5 \cdot 10^{-6}$.
 Lastly, employing a heavier fermions, such as $^{171}$Yb, can reduce the uncertainty by the mass ratio, namely by a factor of $4.275$.
-Therefore, the proposed experiment can determine the gravitational constant with a completely new approach with an uncertainty that go below the current CODATA value.
+The proposed experiment can determine the gravitational constant using a completely new approach with an uncertainty that has the potential to go below the current CODATA value.